-Putting together a high-performing workforce in an increasingly digital world can be puzzling.
+Building and managing a high-performing workforce in an increasingly digital world can be challenging.
 But it’s not impossible — especially when you have all the pieces tightly woven together.
-When your tools and capabilities are seamlessly connected, your team will be fully equipped for success and you’ll be able to effectively manage your workforce, control costs, and ensure employee and customer satisfaction.
+When your tools and capabilities are seamlessly connected, your team will be fully equipped for success.
+You’ll be able to effectively manage workforce planning, control costs, and ensure employee and customer satisfaction.

 Meeting expectations in an increasingly digital world

-The challenges of managing a contact center — and a multi-skilled digital workforce — have multiplied exponentially.
-From forecasting and scheduling to managing, training and equipping your team, meeting customer expectations is becoming more complicated and more expensive.
+The challenges of managing a contact center — and a multi-skilled digital workforce — have multiplied dramatically.
+From forecasting and scheduling to managing, training, and equipping your team, the workforce planning process is becoming more complicated and more expensive.
 Employee expectations have changed, too.
 They want more flexible options in their schedules, and they want their managers to consider their preferences when planning.
 They also expect training for longer-term skills development.

-Additionally, planning and developing an accurate forecast and effective schedule in this environment takes a lot of time and effort when done manually.
-With automation and tight integration with the contact center platform, however, you can reduce this time and effort as well as improve overall cost avoidance.
+Additionally, manually planning and developing an accurate forecast and effective schedule in this environment takes a lot of time and effort.
+But with automation and tight integration with the contact center platform, you can reduce this time and effort while improving overall cost avoidance.

-A good omnichannel workforce planning strategy can help you meet three important business objectives: improving the overall customer experience, lowering costs and reducing employee turnover through improved agent satisfaction.
+A good omnichannel workforce planning strategy can help improve the overall customer experience, reduce employee turnover through improved agent satisfaction and lower costs.
 It’s a three-pronged approach to having an engaged workforce, happy customers and business success.
 Let’s explore each of these business objectives.

 1. Improve the customer experience

-Today, one of the most important objectives that businesses should address is improving their customer experience.
-From a tactical perspective, this is where meeting service-level agreements and improving KPIs across touchpoints and channels happens.
-To achieve this business objective, your organization needs to have the right people with the right skills handling interactions at the right times.
+Today, improving customer experience (CX) is a critical part of any business strategy.
+From a tactical perspective, this is where meeting SLAs and improving KPIs across touchpoints and channels happens.
+To achieve this, your organization needs to have the right people with the right skills handling interactions at the right times.

 Ensure customer interactions and tasks are going to the right resources